-In Energy Infrastructure 101, the pipeline business was thoroughly examined and explained.
+In Energy Infrastructure 101, we examined the pipeline business.
 Pipelines are perhaps the most familiar of the assets that energy infrastructure companies operate, but these companies are also involved in a much larger swath of the energy value chain.

 Gathering & Processing – Before hydrocarbons enter a large pipeline, they need to be gathered and, in the case of natural gas, processed.
 Gathering involves connecting wells to major pipelines through a series of small diameter pipelines.
-Gathering pipelines transport either crude oil or natural gas from the wellhead.
-Processing is required for natural gas and involves the removal of potential contaminants and separation of natural gas liquids (NGLs) so that the gas can meet purity standards for pipeline transmission.
+Gathering pipelines transport either crude oil or natural gas from the wellhead to hubs.
+Processing is required for natural gas and involves the removal of potential contaminants and separation of NGLs so the gas can meet purity standards for pipeline transmission.

 Gathering and processing companies focus on obtaining fee-based revenues by charging upstream companies a set fee for every million British Thermal Unit (MMBtu) of natural gas or barrel of oil that is gathered or processed.
-The contract often includes a minimum volume commitment or acreage dedication, which provides further cash flow stability.
+The contract often includes a minimum volume commitment or acreage dedication, which helps provide cash flow stability.
 Occasionally, some companies will have different compensation structures, which may include payment in the form of keep-whole contracts.
 This allows them to keep the extracted NGLs and sell them to third parties at market prices.
-Another contract structure is percent of proceeds (colloquially known as POP), in which the processor is paid by retaining a percentage of any processed natural gas or NGLs.
+Another contract structure is percent of proceeds (POP), in which the processor is paid by retaining a percentage of any processed natural gas or NGLs.
 As keep-whole and POP contract structures expose gathering and processing companies to volatility in commodity prices, the vast majority of companies have moved (or attempted to move) to a purely fee-based revenue structure.